mattsaxe17/mattsaxe17/README.md

 ## What I've been working on
 - <a href="https://matthewsaxe.com">matthewsaxe.com</a> - My personal site
+- <a href="https://matthewsaxe.com/blog">matthewsaxe.com/blog</a> - My personal blog where I hope to write about crypto and software development
 - <a href="https://nft.matthewsaxe.com">nft.matthewsaxe.com</a> - My personal NFT marketplace project
 - <a href="https://idealstrengthcalculator.com/">Ideal Strength Calculator</a> - An easy way to discover your relative strength
 - <a href="https://github.com/mattsaxe17/breezyjs">breezyjs</a> - A javascript utility library making everyday tasks a breeze